PulsipherLab/PulsipherLab.github.io/openpositions.md

 		<!-- <header class="major">
 			<h2>Overview</h2>
 		</header> -->
 		<p>I don't currently have any open positions, however, exceptional students are always encouraged to send me their CV as opportunities always open quickly.
 Students with scholarships are always welcome to apply.
-Please send your CV and transcripts to pulsipiher (at) uwaterloo.ca </p>
+Please send your CV and transcripts to joshua.pulsipiher (at) uwaterloo.ca </p>
 	</div>
 </section>